NAME: Michael Kanatakeron Mitchell

 – Major influence in the establishment of the Akwesasne Old Sticks, which led to the establishment of The Iroquois lacrosse Association’s Senior B League.

-– 1993 appointed as a member of the CLA’s Board of Director’s as Native Director led a campaign to have Native Players recognized and inducted into the Canadian Lacrosse Hall of Fame where only a handful of Natives had been selected.
+– 1993 appointed as a member of the CLA’s Board of Directors, as the Native Director he led a campaign to have Native Players recognized and inducted into the Canadian Lacrosse Hall of Fame where only a handful of Natives had been selected.

 – Worked long and hard to have the National Hall of Fame Committee recognize the credentials of Native players who excelled in lacrosse in the early days of the game.

 – Spearheaded the revival of the Iroquois Nations Cup Senior Lacrosse Tournament, which is an all Native competition that is seen as an opportunity for native players to thank the creator for lacrosse and exchange culture and traditions with other Nations.